-Entitled Art & Commerce – striking a balance, the 2017 Photography Seminar Day will take place at The Photographers’ Gallery, London on Tuesday 7th March 2017, 1pm – 5pm.
+Entitled Art & Commerce – striking a balance, the 2017 Photography Seminar Day took place at The Photographers’ Gallery, London.

 Speakers: Julia Fullerton-Batten, Laura Pannack & Jane Hilton

-The event is free and is run by the teaching team of the MA & BA Commercial Photography.
-You must book a place to attend.
+This free event was run by the teaching team of the MA & BA Commercial Photography.
+You can watch the seminars here: